firecracker-microvm/firecracker-demo/README.md

 # Firecracker-demo

-## Discaimer!
+## Disclaimer!

 This demo showcases Firecracker's agility and high-density capabiliies.
 **It's been run on an EC2 I3.metal host (the defaults start 4000 microVMs) with an Ubuntu and an Amazon Linux 2 host OS, from an Ubuntu client.**

-Deviations form this setup will probably lead to issues and/or sub-par performance.
+Deviations from this setup will probably lead to issues and/or sub-par performance.
 If you want to help us support the demo on more platforms ... we take pull requests :)

 ## Step-by-Step Instructions

-Get this repo on a EC2 i3.metal instance.
+Get this repo on an EC2 i3.metal instance.
 Open two terminals/ssh-connections to the instance.

 ### Terminal window 1